ocaml/ocaml.org/data/tutorials/guides/0tt_05_s_expressions.md

 val sexp_of_movement : movement -> Sexp.t = <fun>
 ```

-In the example above, annotating the type `movement` is not enough, it depends on the type `direction` so `direction` must also be annotated with `[@@deriving sexp]` for the `sexp_of_movement` and `movement_of_sexp` functions to be generated.
+In the example above, annotating the type `movement` is not enough.
+It depends on the type `direction`, so `direction` must also be annotated with `[@@deriving sexp]` for the `sexp_of_movement` and `movement_of_sexp` functions to be generated.

 ## Conclusion

-In this tutorial we have presented the different uses of S-expressions.
-We discussed how to build them manually, how to read them from a string and how to display them as a string.
-Similarly we showed how they can be used to convert from and to OCaml data types, and these conversions can be automatically generated by `ppx_sexp_conv`.
+In this tutorial, we have presented the different uses of S-expressions.
+We discussed how to build them manually, how to read them from a string, and how to display them as a string.
+Similarly, we showed how they can be used to convert to and from OCaml data types, and these conversions can be automatically generated by `ppx_sexp_conv`.

 For more information, please refer to the documentation of the following modules and libraries:
-- [sexplib](https://github.com/janestreet/sexplib): library containing basic S-exp functions
+- [sexplib](https://github.com/janestreet/sexplib): library containing basic S-expression functions
-- [ppx_sexp_conv](https://github.com/janestreet/ppx_sexp_conv): PPX syntax extension that generates code for converting OCaml types to and from s-expressions
+- [ppx_sexp_conv](https://github.com/janestreet/ppx_sexp_conv): PPX syntax extension that generates code for converting OCaml types to and from S-expressions
 - [sexp](https://github.com/janestreet/sexp): command-line tools to work with S-expressions